pipelight/pipelight/README.md

 # Pipelight

-Now Stable!!
+A Lightweight CI/CD tool.

-A cli to write pipelines in Javascript.
+Write pipelines in Javascript.
 And trigger them automatically on git action.

-Lightweight CI/CD tool.

 [Full Documentation](https://pipelight.areskul.com) in progress.